DCI OpenShift Agent

 - cluster-logging

-NOTE: By default the catalog source name that can be used to create operator subscription is named mirrored-redhat-operators.
+NOTE: By default the catalog source name that can be used to create operator subscription is named mirrored-redhat-operators, can be changed with

 Operators installation